angular/angular/aio/content/guide/glossary.md

 ## View Engine

-The compilation and rendering pipeline used by Angular before version 9.
-Compare [Ivy](#ivy).
+A previous compilation and rendering pipeline used by Angular.
+It has since been replaced by [Ivy](#ivy) and is no longer in use.
+View Engine was deprecated in version 9 and removed in version 13.

 {@a view-tree}